gridclub/GRiD-Constitution/constitution.md

 - Keep an itemized account of all receipts and expenditures and make reports as directed at each business meeting
 - Must attend all meetings (or have a standby/substitute)
 - Perform such other duties as ordinarily pertain to this office

+## ARTICLE V: ELECTIONS AND VOTING

+### Section A: Election

+The Nomination Period for organization elections will commence at the final meeting of the fall semester and conclude at the first meeting of the spring semester.
+Nominations may be solicited and accepted at either meeting or in the form of email to the board during the winter break.
+Any member may nominate a member (including him/herself) for any Executive Board Officer position.

+At the first meeting of the spring semester, each candidate will have 5 minutes to address the general body.
+At the end of this meeting, the Voting Period will commence.
+The Voting Period lasts for exactly one week, during which members may cast one vote for each Executive Board Officer position online.

+The candidate winning majority of the vote at each position at the end of the Voting Period will become an Executive Board Officer.
+In the case of a tie, the two highest candidates will participate in a run-off.
+If the candidates are tied a second time, they may choose to share the position.

+Newly elected Executive Board Officers will shadow current members of the board throughout the spring semester.

+### Section D: Term

+The officers shall serve for one year and their term of office shall begin at the commencement of the summer semester unless by Special Election.

+### Section E: Vacancy

+If a vacancy occurs for any Executive Board Officer position in the summer, fall, or winter semesters, the position shall be filled by Special Election.

+If a vacancy occurs for any Executive Board Officer position in the spring semester, the position shall be filled by the officer elect.
+If no officer was elected for that position, the position may be filled by Special Election.

+### Section F: Special Elections

+In the case of a vacancy in the board, a Special Election will take place on a date agreed upon by a simple majority of the remaining Executive Board Officers.
+Members shall be notified at least two weeks in advance of the nominations for the Special Election.
+Voting shall be open via on-line ballot for the week following the Nomination Period, with candidates assuming their Executive Board positions immediately upon election.

+In addition to graduate student members, Honorary Alums will also be eligible to run for Executive Board Officer positions in a Special Election.
+Honorary Alums will only be eligible for positions which have no graduate student member nominees.

 ## ARTICLE VII:  ADVISOR